-- The term for the Re-Entry grants is one (1) year. - There is no limit in the amount of funding requests; however, approved funding amounts may be different than the funding request depending on the total number of applications approved for funding, and an applicant's past performance history. - To be considered eligible, the Re-Entry program must be distinct and separate from other programs of the nonprofit applicant. - Applicants must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - Direct-client assistance per household may not exceed a one-time payment of \$2,500 per client household per year, unless pre-approved by DSHA on a case-by-case basis.
-Direct-client assistance includes all eligible rental and financial expenses. - Applicants must be able to demonstrate that there is at least one (1) full-time case manager on staff whose time is dedicated to providing case management services for Re-Entry clients.
-Additionally, applicants are required to contact Re-Entry clients at least once every thirty (30) days for three (3) months or longer, if deemed necessary. - All direct-client assistance must be paid directly to the landlord, or utility company on behalf of the client.
-Any assistance paid directly to the client will not qualify as a reimbursement expense. - Household incomes of individuals or families assisted by Home4Good Re-Entry funding may not exceed 80% of Area Median Income. - Applicants are required to register with Housing Alliance DE and provide data on clients served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funds.
+- The term for all Re-Entry grants is one (1) year. - To be considered eligible, the Re-Entry program must be distinct and separate from other programs of the nonprofit applicant. - Applicants must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - Applicants must be able to demonstrate that there is at least one (1) full-time case manager on staff whose time is dedicated to providing case management services for Re-Entry clients.
+Additionally, applicants are required to contact Re-Entry clients at least once every thirty (30) days.

+- All direct-client assistance must be paid directly to the landlord, or utility company on behalf of the client.
+Any assistance paid directly to the client will not qualify as a reimbursement expense. - Re-Entry clients may receive assistance up to a 6-month period. - Documentation of release or discharge from incarceration is required. - Re-Entry clients are eligible up to 6-month post release. - Household income of individuals or families assisted by Home4Good Re-Entry funding may not exceed 80% of the Area Median Income. - Applicants are required to register with Housing Alliance DE and report in CMIS on households served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funding.